developersCradle/springboot-microservices/README.md

     - If this microservice would ran in different environment, it would pick up appropriate configurations.

 - Domain classes represents classes inside business logic.
 - DTO classes represents REST API and are modeled using `countriesnow.space` API nesting structure.
 Meaning package names is from API paths and DTO class names tries to represent the given thing.
 I chose not make DTO classes as reusable as possible, every DTO is unique.
+[ReadMore](https://www.baeldung.com/java-dto-pattern#common-mistakes).

+> We also want to avoid trying to use a single class for many scenarios.

 - I have decided to use **ResponseEntity** in **Controller** class.
 [ReadMore](https://www.baeldung.com/spring-response-entity).

 > While **ResponseEntity** is very powerful, we shouldn’t overuse it.
 In simple cases, there are other options that satisfy our needs and they result in much cleaner code.